 Carnaval in Ajijic lasts seven days and is spread out over three weeks, but due to the Catholic liturgical calendar, those exact dates vary year to year.

-In 2019, Carnival — spelled Carnaval in Spanish and otherwise known as Mardi Gras north of the border — occurs on March 5.
-But the real events in Ajijic start four Sundays before with weekend parades that begin at 10: 30 a.m.
+In 2020, Carnival — spelled Carnaval in Spanish and otherwise known as Mardi Gras north of the border — occurs on February 25.
+But the real events in Ajijic start three Sundays before on February 2 with weekend parades that begin at 10:30 a.m.

 All the parades are organized by the town’s charros (cowboy) association, so there are lots of horses, cowboys and Ajijic’s unique tradition of the crossing-dressing masked sayacas, who chase kids through the street and throw flour at the crowds.

 Here is the 2020 parade schedule: